Lithnet Access Manager re-imagines the LAPS experience with RapidLAPS

 -

 RapidLAPS does not require internet access.
-However, it does require line-of-site to the Access Manager server.
+However, it does require line-of-sight to the Access Manager server.
 If your agents are off-network, and you want to support RapidLAPS operations, then you'll need to ensure the clients can connect to the Access Manager server.
 This can be using something like an always-on VPN, or publishing the API endpoint via a reverse proxy or web application firewall.

 -